Anchorite

-From the 12th to the 16th centuries, female anchorites consistently outnumbered their male counterparts, sometimes by as many as four to one (in the 13th century), dropping eventually to two to one (in the 15th century).
+From the 12th to the 16th centuries, female anchorites consistently outnumbered their male counterparts, sometimes by as many as four to one in the 13th century.
+This ratio eventually dropped to two to one in the 15th century.
 The sex of a high number of anchorites, however, is not recorded for these periods.

-Between 1536 and 1539, the dissolution of the monasteries ordered by Henry VIII of England effectively brought the anchorite tradition to an end.
+Between 1536 and 1539, the dissolution of the monasteries ordered by Henry VIII of England effectively brought the anchorite tradition to an end in England.

 Anchoritic life

 The anchoritic life became widespread during the early and high Middle Ages.
 Examples of the dwellings of anchorites and anchoresses survive, a large number of which are in England.
-They tended to be a simple cell (also called anchorhold), built against one of the walls of the local village church.
-In Germanic-speaking areas, from at least the tenth century, it was customary for the bishop to say The Office of the Dead as the anchorite entered their cell, to signify the anchorite's death to the world and rebirth to a spiritual life of solitary communion with God and the angels.
+They tended to be a simple cell (also called anchorhold) built against one of the walls of the local village church.

+In Germanic-speaking areas, from at least the tenth century it was customary for the bishop to say the Office of the Dead as the anchorite entered their cell, to signify the anchorite's death to the world and rebirth to a spiritual life of solitary communion with God and the angels.
 Sometimes, if the anchorite was walled up inside the cell, the bishop would put his seal upon the wall to stamp it with his authority.
 Some anchorites, however, freely moved between their cells and the adjoining churches.